Updated July 5, 2022.

 What can landlords do when guidelines restrict your current, in-person methods of collecting the rent?
 Only the best property management Seattle provides understands the challenge of encouraging renters to pay the rent when social distancing means they can't drop off a rent check at your offices.

-While social distancing isn't something we ever want to deal with again, the required changes caused by these public-health measures could actually be an opportunity to upgrade your rent collection process as part of a long-term solution to address any future crisis.
+While social distancing isn't something we ever want to deal with again, the required changes caused by these public-health measures could actually be an opportunity to upgrade your residential properties' rent collection process as part of a long-term solution to address any future crisis.

 If your residents can't get a rent check to you in-person, property owners can make it easier for them to pay you in other ways!
 Follow these tips from the best property management, Seattle landlords, to eliminate social distancing barriers to on-time rental payments and the rent collection process.